Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Building an initial pilot

 \subsection{Stein's unbiased risk estimate (SURE)}

 Considering the same risk minimization problem as (\ref{risk1}) for the optimization of $\boldsymbol{\Theta} = \{ \Theta_i \}_{i=1}^{N}$ brings us back to the study of the $N$ independent subproblems of the form (\ref{risklocal1}).
-However, this time we aim to minimize each local risk by getting rid of any surrogate for the ground truth similarity matrices $X_i$.
-Stein's unbiased risk estimate (SURE) provides such an opportunity.
-Indeed, this popular technique in image denoising \cite{surelet, sure-nlmeans, sure-gm} gives an estimate of the risk $R_{\Theta_i}(X_i)$ that solely depends on the observation $Y_i$.
-In the case of linear combinations of patches (\ref{nlridge_group}), the computation of SURE yields (see appendix):
+However, this time we aim to minimize each local risk by getting rid of any surrogate for the ground truth blocks of similar patches $X_i$.
+Stein's unbiased risk estimate (SURE) is probably the most traditional choice as it only depends on the noisy image.
+Indeed, this popular estimate in image denoising \cite{surelet, surenlmeans, sureGM} provides an approximation of the risk $R_{\Theta_i}(X_i)$ that solely depends on the observation $Y_i$.
+In the case of linear combinations of patches (\ref{nlridge_group}), the computation of SURE yields (see \cite{nlridge}):